Gabrielle Belz: Education

-Belz trained as a veterinarian and completed her undergraduate studies at the University of Queensland graduating with a Bachelor of Veterinary Biology in 1990, then a Bachelor of Veterinary Science with First Class Honours in 1993.
+Belz trained as a veterinarian and completed her undergraduate studies at the University of Queensland, graduating with a Bachelor of Veterinary Biology in 1990, then a Bachelor of Veterinary Science with First Class Honours in 1993.
 She completed a PhD in 1997 at the University of Queensland.
 Following her PhD, she took up a Postdoctoral Fellowship in viral immunology with Nobel Laureate Professor Peter Doherty at St Jude Children's Research Hospital in Memphis, USA.
 She returned to Australia to take up a position with the Walter and Eliza Hall Institute of Medical Research in 2000.
 In 2010, she received a Doctor of Veterinary Science from the University of Queensland.

-Belz was Editor-of-Chief of Immunology and Cell Biology until 2016, and was subsequently a Deputy Editor of the journal for several years.
+Belz was Editor-in-Chief of Immunology and Cell Biology until 2016, and was subsequently a Deputy Editor of the journal for several years.
 She is currently a Deputy Editor for the Journal of Immunology.

 Awards

 In 2007 Belz was awarded the Burnet Prize (recognising the Australian virologist Sir Macfarlane Burnet) for her research into how dendritic cells and cytotoxic T cells work together to defend the body from viral infections.

 In 2008, Belz was awarded the Gottschalk Medal by the Australian Academy of Science for her contribution to a series of pioneering discoveries illuminating how the immune system deals with viruses.
+The same year, she was awarded with the Viertel Senior Medical Research Fellowship.

 In 2012, Belz was awarded the NHMRC Elizabeth Blackburn Fellowships award (recognising the Australian-American biological researcher and Nobel Laureate, Professor Elizabeth Blackburn).
 In 2018 she was elected Fellow of the Australian Academy of Health and Medical Sciences.
+She received an Australian Laureate Fellowship in 2024.

+In 2024, Belz was awarded the Australian Laureate Fellowship by the Australian Research Council, funding her research into the role of the linings of the lungs and gut in triggering the body's immune responses.